- JOIN | SUPPORT TSHA

 BEEF TRAIL.
 The Beef Trail, or Beef Road, as surveyed by John R. Bevil, ran from Orcoquisac, or Liberty, Texas, to a junction with the La Bahía Road.
 Running northeast through the site of present Jasper, it crossed the Sabine River near that of Belgrade, Newton County.
 After crossing the Sabine, one branch went to Alexandria, Louisiana, and the other to Natchitoches, Louisiana.
 The name came from the fact that the road was used for driving cattle from Texas into Louisiana.
 The trail, which is supposed to have been surveyed about 1823, was abandoned soon after the Texas Revolution.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Bruce Blake, "BEEF TRAIL," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/exb04.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Bruce Blake, "Beef Trail," accessed April 27, 2017, http://www.tshaonline.org/handbook/online/articles/exb04.

 Uploaded on June 12, 2010.
 Modified on April 24, 2017.
 Published by the Texas State Historical Association.